From SDH to Optical Transport Network (OTN)

 Fiber core network supervisors, planners, technicians, graduates and apprentices, strategic and technical telecommunication managers, consultants, IT professionals, systems engineers, marketing and sales professionals plus other telecommunications workers who plan on using, evaluating, designing or working with optical transport networks.

-This course acts as a pre-cursor to Course C4: DWDM and optical networking for Metro and Long Haul.
+This course acts as a pre-cursor to Telefocal’s DWDM and Optical Networking for Metro and Long Haul.

 [Classroom: 3 days / LIVE Virtual*: 21 hours]